Break Through Walls: Master Arduino 433MHz RF Communication (Long Range)

 The Engineer’s Glossary (Day 28)

-• ASK (Amplitude Shift Keying): Encoding data by turning loudness ON/OFF.
+• ASK: Encoding data by turning amplitude ON/OFF.

-• CRC: Error checking math to ensure data integrity.
+• CRC: Error checking math for data integrity.

 Conclusion